-We make the reporting process easier and smoother for online merchants, allowing you to upload your historical transaction data via a custom CSV file.
+We make the reporting process easier and smoother for online businesses, allowing you to upload your historical transaction data via a custom CSV file.

-This process, of course, is not the ideal solution as merchants need to capture evidence of their customer’s location in real-time so as to comply with new EU VAT regulations.
+This process, of course, is not the ideal solution as businesses need to capture evidence of their customer’s location in real-time so as to comply with new EU VAT regulations.

 So if you have not captured the minimum required information, Taxamo will not be able to calculate VAT on historical transaction data.

 As these are transactions uploaded after the fact Taxamo will calculate VAT on these transactions on a universal pricing basis (same price for each customer + local VAT rate).
 This means that the value of the transaction passed to Taxamo will include the VAT amount.

 To avail of this new data import tool you just have to follow three simple steps: